bitmovin/bitmovin-go/examples/Stream Conditions.md

   InputStreams:         inputStream,
   Conditions:           models.NewAttributeCondition(bitmovintypes.ConditionAttributeHeight, ">=", "1080"),
 }
-encodingService.AddStream(*encodingID, videoStream1080p) // This stream will only be triggered if the Input width is >= 1080
+encodingService.AddStream(*encodingID, videoStream1080p) // This stream will only be encoded if the Input width is >= 1080
 ```